yunaranyancat/musubi/author.md

 <br>
 <br>
-**Author** is currently a first year student in Master's Degree of Computer Engineering at University of Orléans, France.
+**Author** is currently a fresh graduate in Bachelor's Degree of Computer Engineering at University of Orléans, France.
 His passion for technology, grew considerably stronger through ~~tiring~~ college classes and interesting books he bought online.
 One day, he asked himself,
 >what will I become in the next few years?

 After being a college student for almost `4` years (~~get~~ ~~me~~ ~~out~~), did